 -

-- Going for a lunchtime run around the local tarn twice a week, greeting the ducks as I complete two laps.
+I stopped taking Amitriptyline after a run of headaches and migraines and have instead decided to try two things: - Going for a lunchtime run around the local tarn twice a week, greeting the ducks as I complete two laps.

 - Using the Pomodoro Technique to force me to take breaks throughout the workday.